SkylineCommunications/dataminer-docs/user-guide/Troubleshooting/Procedures/Troubleshooting_STaaS_Issues.md

 - [Microsoft Platform](https://catalog.dataminer.services/result/driver/251): 1.1.2.x, 1.2.0.x, 1.2.1.1

-## DMA unable to start up after registration
+## DataMiner is unable to start up after registration

-If you recently registered your DMA and switched your db.xml to use STaaS, but the same DMA was previously registered with another organization, DataMiner will not be able to start up.
+If you recently registered your DMA and switched your *DB.xml* to use STaaS, but the same DMA was previously registered with another organization, DataMiner will not be able to start up.

 In the *SLError.txt* log file, you will find this error: